Treasurys Rally Following Soft Inflation Data

 ADVERTISEMENT

-Both inflation and consumer spending data improved from March, "but I think the market was looking for a bigger rebound," said Priya Misra, head of global rates strategy at TD Securities in New York.
+The general view in the market is that "we are showing sub-2% inflation" and that means there is "probably going to be less Fed activity," said Sean Simko, head of fixed-income portfolio management at SEI.

+Even after the consumer-price index report, many investors remained confident that the Fed will raise rates at its June 13-14 meeting, given strong signals from officials that they are ready to act again after last raising rates in March.

-Fed-funds futures, used by investors to bet on the Federal Reserve interest-rate policy outlook, showed Friday 74% odds that the Fed would tighten monetary policy by its June 13-14 meeting, according to CME Group.
-The odds were 83% Thursday.
+Fed-funds futures, used by investors to bet on the Federal Reserve interest-rate policy outlook, showed Friday 74% odds that the Fed would tighten monetary policy at its next meeting, according to CME Group.

+Still, investors are cautious about predicting more rate increases, with an additional increase this year assigned just 50% odds.

-The yield on the 10-year Treasury note has climbed in recent weeks after falling to five-month low of 2.177% on April.
+Current bond yields reflect the ambivalence of investors.
+While the yield on the 10-year Treasury note has recovered from the five-month low of 2.177% it reached last month, it remains well the 2.6% level it briefly touched in March.

-The rise has reflected a retreat in perceived political risks, with the conclusion of the France's presidential election, as well as increasing expectations that the Fed will raise interest rates next month.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com